Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gtfs-and-rt/2.geo-fragmentation/README.md

 ```
 When the response contains the member then all fragments have been created.

-Alternatively you can use the [Mongo Compass](https://www.mongodb.com/products/compass) tool and verifying that the `ldesmember` document collection contains one LDES member and the `ldesfragments` document collection contains four LDES fragments.
+Alternatively you can use the [Mongo Compass](https://www.mongodb.com/products/compass) tool and verifying that the `ldesmember` document collection contains one LDES member and the `ldesfragments` document collection contains four LDES fragments (apart from the geo-spatial root fragment 0/0/0 and the real root/redirection fragment).

 #### 3. Verify the Fragments
 We have configured the zoom level (= 15) in such a way that the geospatial fragmentation creates four tile fragments (15 / x / y) and when combined in the appropriate way they correspond to the image we had when visualizing the member: